korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 You can see, I've got two new contacts, _Daisy Duck_ and _Scrooge McDuck_,
 with no emails or phone numbers.
-But now look at _Daffy Duck_, I've also erased his previous information, and replaced it with a brand-new contact record.
+But now, look at _Daffy Duck_, I've also erased his previous information, and replaced it with a brand-new contact record.
 _Compute_ is like the _put_ method in this way, replacing what's in the map with the result of